jaffster595/Duplinator/README.md

 The application uses the `imagehash` library to compute perceptual hashes of images based on their visual content.
 These hashes are compared, and if the difference is below the specified threshold, the images are flagged as duplicates.
 This approach allows the detection of visually similar images, even if they differ in file format, resolution, or have slight modifications.

-## Notes

-- **Supported Formats**: The application scans for images with the following extensions: `.png`, `.jpg`, `.jpeg`, `.gif`, `.bmp`, `.tiff`, `.webp`.
-- **Thumbnails**: Thumbnails are generated (resized to 100x100 pixels) for visual comparison.
-- **File Information**: Displays size (in KB), resolution, creation date, and modification date to help decide which duplicate to keep.
-- **Error Handling**: If an image fails to load or file info cannot be retrieved, an error message will appear in place of the thumbnail or details.

 ## Contributing

 If you encounter issues or have suggestions for improvements, please open an issue on this GitHub repository.
-Contributions are welcome!
+Contributions are welcome.